slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Your naked body should belong only to those who fall in love with your naked soul."
 -- Charlie Chaplin (in a letter to his daughter, Geraldine)*

+> *"Children begin by loving their parents.
+After a time they judge them.
+Rarely, if ever, do they forgive them."
+-- Oscar Wilde*

 However some people are not ready to accept your vision.
 And «givers» attract «takers»: remember that you don’t owe them anything.

 > *"Do not teach a starving man to fish."